jboss-developer/jboss-eap-quickstarts/shopping-cart/README.md

 Buying a laptop

 Print cart:
-1     Laptop
+1     MacBook Air Laptop
-2     Memory stick
+2     Red Hat Memory stick

 Checkout
 Should throw an object not found exception by invoking on cart after @Remove method